sbasu96/omnia/docs/source/OmniaInstallGuide/RHEL/Provision/installprovisiontool.rst

     * If you intend to configure additional NICs during provisioning, ensure that you are aware of the network and NIC details of the cluster.
     * Assigning IP rules to additional NICs is not supported on RHEL or Rocky clusters.
+    * You can only use the below [optional] functionality on new nodes (during first provisioning).
+Nodes which have already been provisioned and are in booted state can't be modified with a re-run of ``discovery_provision.yml`` playbook.

 **[Optional] Configure additional NICs and specify Kernel Parameters on the nodes during cluster provisioning**